lacoperon/Hiver/README.md

 from global objects like `Game`, and I don't have time for that alone.
 It would also be a massive waste of time if nobody else wants to write their AI in OCaml).

-Quick List:
+Quick List of Modules/Tools Used:
   * `grunt`
   * `grunt-screeps`
   * `webpack`
   * `Bucklescript`
-  * I think that's it, for now
+  * `screeps-multimeter`(which saved me from having to launch the game GUI to see if my code has runtime JS errors.)

 I currently use a whole bunch of supplemental Screeps interface functions I defined within `./lib/js/src/supplemental.js`, to make working with the OCaml functions easier.
-(IE Object-Oriented OCaml seems like something of a clusterfuck, and I don't want to deal with that every time I need to call a function which is four properties down of the global Game Object if I don't have to)
+(IE Object-Oriented OCaml seems like something of a clusterfuck, and I don't want to deal with that every time I need to call a function which is four properties down of the global Game Object if I don't have to).

+T

 //TODO: Add dependencies / other peoples' work to thank / more detailed deploy instructions